AhmadrezaHadi/AhmadrezaHadi.github.io/projects.md

 title: Projects
 ---

-Here is a non-exhaustive list of my non-research projects.
+Here is a list of my non-research projects.
 My research work can be found <a href="/research">here</a>.
-You can also check out my Github profile <a href="">here</a> for a complete list of my projects.
+You can also check out my Github profile <a href="https://github.com/AhmadrezaHadi">here</a> for a complete list of my projects.

 <ul>
 	{%for project in site.data.projects%}